-If you are thinking of selling your home property in Summit or Park County, you may be in a position to reap considerable profits.
-At Paffrath & Thomas we want to help you realize the greatest profits possible.
-Paffrath & Thomas will help you plan ahead of time and will work to find ways to reduce some costs that are associated with selling.
+Selling your vacation home can be profitable but there are some costs that come with selling property, even if the listing price is higher than what you bought it for.
+If you are thinking of selling your home property in Summit or Park County, contact Paffrath & Thomas.
+We can help you plan ahead and will work to find ways to reduce some costs that are associated with selling.

 A few expenses to expect: see the list below of some of the most common expenses when selling property.
 Some are a matter of choice yet may still be influential upgrades in making sure your house sell for the greatest value possible.

-Before you spend thousands on a new bathroom, paint your entire home or put in a new garden, you should consult a Paffrath & Thomas broker who can advise you on the best ways to spend your energy – and your cash.
+In order to sell their homes for more, some sellers remodel or update parts of their home to enhance its value.
+But before you spend thousands on a new bathroom, paint your entire home or put in a new garden, you should consult a Paffrath & Thomas broker who can advise you on the best ways to prepare your home for sale.
 Take a look at our helpful hints when you prepare to sell.
-When it comes to inspection items, taking precautionary measures may save yourself a headache and a significant amount of money.
+When it comes to inspection items, you can take precautionary measures that end up may saving yourself a headache and a significant amount of money.

-Some Title Company Costs can be negotiated between buyer and seller.
-Let Paffrath & Thomas help you negotiate the fees associated with selling your home.
-These fees may include title insurance, recording and transfer fees, title company fees, wiring fees, courier fees and more.
-To get a better idea of your potential closing costs call a Paffrath & Thomas broker today.
+Closing costs are inevitable, but who pays for what can b Title Company Costs can be negotiated between buyer and seller.
+These fees may include title insurance, recording and transfer fees, title company fees, wiring fees, and courier fees.
+Paffrath & Thomas can help estimate potential closing costs and negotiate with your buyer or seller.

-During the inspection process the buyer will have the right to test the home for radon gas.
-If the buyer requests radon mitigation the seller will likely have to pay for it although it is negotiable.
-Radon is an odorless radioactive gas that is emitted from uranium deposits.
+Radon is an odorless, radioactive gas that is emitted from uranium deposits.
 Radon gases will typically seep through the soil to the surface, often leaking through small seams or cracks of the home.
-Given the natural geology of the Rocky Mountains we have a strong presence of radon and strongly recommend all of our buyers have it tested.
+Given the natural geology of the Rocky Mountains we have a strong presence of radon and strongly recommend all of our buyers have it tested during the inspection process.
+If the buyer requests radon mitigation the seller will likely have to pay for it – although it is negotiable.
 In the event that radon gasses exceed the current legal limit, buyers will have the right to negotiate a mitigation system.
-Radon mitigation usually consist of a process called sub-slab depressurization.
-This process seals the home with an impermeable layer in the sub-foor and vents the toxic air away from the home.
-For more information regarding radon gas please call Paffrath & Thomas, we would be happy to answer any of your questions.
+Radon mitigation usually consists of a process called sub-slab depressurization.
+This process seals the home with an impermeable layer in the sub-floor and vents the toxic air away from the home.

-In the town of Breckenridge, Frisco and Keystone there is a 1% town transfer tax.
-This transfer tax is a negotiable item although it is most often seen as a buyers cost.
+In the towns of Breckenridge, Frisco and Keystone there is a 1% town transfer tax (a fee charged to sell your property).
+This tax is a negotiable item although it is most often seen as a buyers cost.
 There are also some subdivisions that will have a 2% transfer tax.
-Call a Paffrath & Thomas broker to find out more regarding the transfer tax and what these funds are used for.

 In the event there are any outstanding HOA dues or fines these will be paid during the closing process.

-If your property is currently connected to an onsite septic system the county will require an OWS permit upon the transfer of property.
-The OWS permit consists of a full septic system service & inspection.
-Keep in mind an OWS permit is only valid for 6 months so speak with a Paffrath & Thomas broker so you can better understand the right timing for obtaining the OWS permit.
+If your property is currently connected to an onsite septic system, the county will require an OWS permit upon the transfer of property.
+The OWS permit consists of a full septic system service and inspection.
+Keep in mind an OWS permit is only valid for 6 months so timing of the permit is important.

 Depending on your home we may suggest that you stage your property.
+This means setting up and decorating your home in a way that is more appealing to your potential buyer.
 Staging will often result in a quicker sale and a greater purchase price than a home that is not staged.
-Although some homes may need staging a majority will not need anything.
-At Paffrath & Thomas we have professional contacts that can make different recommendations based on the property and your budget.
-Often when a home is professionally staged the buyer will notice a much greater sense of arrival and will appreciate the value of the home.
+At Paffrath & Thomas, we have professional contacts that can make different recommendations based on the property and your budget.

 Capital Gains Tax